tastyigniter/ti-ext-frontend/README.md

 ]);
 ```

-The following attributes are available on the `Igniter\Frontend\Models\Banners` model:
+The following attributes are available on the `Igniter\Frontend\Models\Banner` model:

 - `name`: _(string)_ The name of the banner. **Required.**
 - `code`: _(string)_ A unique code for the banner. **Required.**